-The European Union Law Master’s programme provides its students with a solid foundation in substantive and institutional EU Law.
-Classes are taught by renowned experts in their fields of specialisation and our professors are scholars who are closely connected to one of the university’s research centres of excellence.
-We integrate the most recent academic insights and legal developments into our curriculum, along with a path towards developing expertise in a specific area of specialisation.
-For example:
+This LLM in European Union Law gives students the knowledge and skills to tackle any legal problem in any field of European law.
+It provides you with a solid foundation in substantive and institutional EU law.
+We integrate the most recent academic insights and legal developments into our curriculum, along with a path that allows you to master expertise in a specific area of law.

 ‘We were able to create our own unique simulation.’